Notes on linearly H-closed spaces and od-selection principles: Linearly H-closed spaces

-(b) We proceed as in (a), defining $U_\alpha$ to be ccc with compact closure.
-The successor stages are the same, if $\alpha$ is limit then $\wb{\cup_{\beta<\alpha}U_\beta}$, having a dense ccc subspace, is ccc.
-By Theorem \ref{thmcccsep}, it is separable under {\bf MA + $\neg$CH}, and thus compact under {\bf PFA}. \endproof

 Note: Theorem 5.4 in \cite{Nyikos:countablycompact1986} seems to indicate that there are models of {\bf MA + $\neg$CH} or even {\bf PFA$^-$} with separable, locally compact, locally countable, countably compact, countably tight normal spaces, but we do not know to which spaces this assertion refers.
+The referee kindly informed us that the preprint \cite{NyikosForcingCompact} by P. Nyikos, where theses spaces were probably described, was never published.

-We close this section with some remarks about how far a first countable linearly H-closed space is from being sequentially compact.
-Lemma \ref{propno} below shows that there are restrictions on the Lindel\"of number.
+We now briefly investigate how far a first countable linearly H-closed space is from being sequentially compact and show in Lemma \ref{propno} below that there are restrictions on the Lindel\"of number.
 (The result seems well known, see the remarks before Problem 359 in \cite{Vaughan:1990}, but we include the proof for completeness.)
 We first need some vocabulary.
 A collection of subsets of $X$ is a {\em discrete collection} if each point of $X$ possesses a neighborhood intersecting at most one member of the collection.
 This implies that given any subcollection, the union of the closures of its members is closed.
 A space satisfies the condition {\em wD} if given any infinite closed discrete subspace $D$ of $X$, there is an infinite $D'\subset D$ which expands to a discrete collection of open sets, that is, for each $x\in D'$ there is an open $U_x\ni x$ such that $\{U_x\,:\,x\in D'\}$ is a discrete collection.